AliMustafa010/Blog-Post/README.md

 For convenience:

 - **Backend**
-  - `npm run dev` - Start the server with nodemon for live reloading (development).
+  - `npm start` - Start the server with nodemon for live reloading (development).

 - **Frontend**
-  - `npm run build` - Build the frontend for production.
+  - `npm run dev` - Build the frontend for production.

 ---